hamann/eye-chef-cookbook/README.md

 Resources/Providers
 -------------------
-This coookbook contains a LWRPs, eye_service.
+This cookbook contains a LWRPs, eye_service.

 	eye_service 'my_service' do
  		action [:enable, :reload, :restart]
 	end

-This loads eye with a needed configuration 'my_service.rb' in a subdirectory of `node['eye']['conf_dir']` named by the default eye owner (e.g /etc/eye/root/my_service.rb) and starts it.
+This loads eye daemon with a needed configuration 'my_service.rb' in a subdirectory of `node['eye']['conf_dir']` named by the default eye owner (e.g /etc/eye/root/my_service.rb) and starts the according process.
+The owner of eye daemon and the process itself is the user defined with `node['eye']['user']`

-The eye process can also be controlled by a different owner (with it's own logfile, e.g in '/var/log/eye/deploy/eye.log')
+An (additional) eye daemon can also be started by a different owner (with it's own logfile, e.g in '/var/log/eye/deploy/eye.log')

 	eye_service 'my_service' do
 		user_srv true